robvet/Azure-AISqlSense/readme.md

    - Run the code using Jupyter Notebook in either VS Code or PyCharm.
 2. Explore the Source Code:
    - Navigate to the `src folder` for a full version of the source code, which can be run as an API.
+3. Explore Source Code for connecting to Microsoft Fabric:
+   - Navigate to the `Fabric folder` for source code that will go against Microsoft Fabric as a data source.

 ### Acknowledgments